Chemistry Nomenclature: Naming Ionic and Molecular Compounds

-Start here if compound names still feel like random vocabulary.
-This unit turns naming into a decision process — building from periodic table trends and setting up moles and reactions.
+Chemistry nomenclature turns compound names and formulas into a clear decision process instead of random vocabulary.
+This unit builds from periodic table trends and sets up moles and reactions.

 What you'll learn